 Glass is easy to clean and will not require any special material.
 All you need is soap and water and you’re all set.

 Also one of the best things about glass solar panels is that they are easy to recycle.
 Once a solar completes its useful life, the glass can be broken down into small pieces and heated to powder.
 The power can be used in other products, such as fibreglass, building insulation, or flat panel displays.

 What is tempered glass?

 Tempered glass, also known as safety glass or toughened glass, is up to six times the strength of normal plate glass.
 Its manufacture is by thermal or chemical means.
 We’ve witnessed panels using tempered glass flip over onto rock strewn ground with some force without breaking.
 This is something we obviously do not recommend trying out, but it goes to show how strong the material is.
 When tempered glass does break, it shatters into small pieces rather than creating long and razor sharp shards.

 Flat plate glass in solar panels

-This is most often found in cheaper brands of monocrystalline and polycrystalline panels made by small, relatively unknown companies; however it can also be found in well known brands in amorphous (thin film) solar panels that have a glass plate component.
+This is most often found in cheaper brands of monocrystalline and polycrystalline panels made by small, relatively unknown companies.
+However it can also be found in well known brands in amorphous (thin film) solar panels that have a glass plate component.

-Check out our huge range of solar panels or contact our friendly team for expert advice.
 Don’t forget, you might also be eligible for solar power rebates if purchasing panels as part of a full system!